International Baccalaureate® (IB) Diploma Program (DP) and Career-Related Program (CP)

 The extended essay is a requirement for students to engage in independent research through an in-depth study of a question relating to one of the subjects they are studying.

 The International Baccalaureate® (IB) has developed a framework of international education that will incorporate the vision and educational principles of the IB into local programs that address the needs of students engaged in career-related education.
 In this context the IB wishes to collaborate with a range of agencies, including schools, colleges, career-related providers, local or regional education authorities and national education ministries (providing organizations), to develop this qualification, known as the International Baccalaureate® Career-related Program (IB CP).
 The IB CP is an academic qualification designed to support schools and colleges that offer career-related courses to their students.

 Course requirements include:

-- The community and service component that encourages serve learning and emphasizes the affective development of students and concentrates on the concepts of partnership and learning, and
+- The community and service component that encourages service learning and emphasizes the affective development of students and concentrates on the concepts of partnership and learning.

 - The language development component that must be completed in a course of study relevant to the student's background, need and context.